jamsocket/jamsocket-javascript/README.md

 import { useEventListener, useSend } from '@jamsocket/javascript/socketio'

 function MyComponent() {
-  const sendEvent = useSend()
-  function onMouseMove() {
+  // check when the session backend is ready using useReady const ready = useReady() const sendEvent = useSend() function onMouseMove() {
     // send an event message to your session backend over websockets